I write plays and make live performance. I see theater as practice for civic life.

 I can't afford a farm at the moment, so I'm starting with the idea of one.

 Alex Borinsky (she/her) is a playwright and performer, originally from Baltimore, currently living in Los Angeles.
 Recent projects include Ding Dong It's the Ocean with Rady&Bloom, Weird Classrooms with University Settlement, and Of Government with Clubbed Thumb.

-Alexander Borinsky is a playwright and performer, originally from Baltimore.
-He is an alum of Mac Wellman and Erin Courtney’s playwriting program at Brooklyn College.
-His plays have been produced and developed by Clubbed Thumb, Playwrights Horizons, Target Margin, Page 73, Ensemble Studio Theatre, SPACE at Ryder Farm, Masrah Ensemble in Beirut, Upstream Theater in St. Louis, and the Lower Manhattan Cultural Council, and his writing has appeared in n+1, The Brooklyn Rail, and HowlRound.
+Her plays have been produced and developed by Playwrights Horizons, Clubbed Thumb, Target Margin, Page 73, Ensemble Studio Theatre, SPACE at Ryder Farm, Masrah Ensemble in Beirut, Upstream Theater in St. Louis, and the Lower Manhattan Cultural Council, and her writing has appeared in n+1, The Brooklyn Rail, Slate, and HowlRound.
 A 2014-2015 LMCC Workspace resident, Alex was a member of Youngblood from 2010 to 2016.
-He is working on a commission from Playwrights Horizons, but has otherwise performed and developed work in basements, backyards, bars, circus tents, and theaters.
+She has otherwise performed and developed work in basements, backyards, bars, circus tents, and theaters.

 She is an alum of Yale (humanities), Brooklyn College (playwriting), and the Los Angeles Permaculture Academy (permaculture design).